 About Me

-Before starting at BI in Feb.
-2020, I covered politics for The Keene Sentinel in New Hampshire, writing across genres on the Granite State’s first-in-the-nation primaries heading into 2020, along with state and local political offices.
+Before moving to BI for the rest of the 2020 cycle, I covered politics for The Keene Sentinel in New Hampshire, writing across genres on the Granite State’s first-in-the-nation primaries heading into 2020, along with state and local political offices.
 Before that, I was living in Paris on a fellowship, teaching at Lycée International de l'Est Parisien and freelancing.
 I've also worked at The Daily Gazette as their breaking news and Saratoga County reporter, POLITICO as a breaking news and White House intern, The New Yorker as Mark Singer's assistant, the Albany Times Union as a metro intern, and as editor-in-chief of The Wesleyan Argus and Arcadia Political Magazine, Wesleyan University's student paper and political review, respectively.

 Over the summer of 2016, I interned as a reporter covering breaking news, local politics, and culture at the Albany Times Union.